-Digital transformation is one of the most important organizational topics right now.
+Digital transformation is one of the most important organizational topics right now, including for IT service management (ITSM) pros.
 It promises to revolutionize the way that technology is used by businesses, opening new market sectors, improving customer experience, and helping organizations redefine the products and services they deliver.

 However, despite the promise, digital transformation is a nebulous and sprawling term.
 The immense scale and lack of precise definition makes digital transformation very difficult to quantify and visualize in meaningful terms.

 Preparing for digital transformation

 We need to break-down the definition and rebuild it as something practical and operational, and fit-for-purpose in context.
 We should be asking the question: “Are all technology-based changes and improvements forms of digital transformation?”
 Some will argue yes, others will vehemently state no.

 We should look at the building blocks that every business and IT function needs to embark on a digital transformation agenda – such as leadership, relationships, joined up operations and fusion of business and IT strategy, and of course, people.

 We also need to consider our current paradigms and beliefs.
 As an IT industry, we’ve been led to believe that certain operating models and goals will equip our IT organizations to some form of entitlement to co-define business strategy.
 In the obsession of chasing this goal, we’ve lost sight of some of the fundamentals of business and how we engage with our business colleagues and peers that could ultimately block our ability to lead digital transformation.

 To begin tackling digital transformation, we must start with the most basic tenet: a definition.
 There are many definitions online, but it’s dangerous to follow any one as an absolute term.